gildesmarais/website/_posts/2020-03-31-picking-and-watching-movies-alphabetically.md

 - We watched classics, B-movies, genres we'd usually skip, etc.
 - We also lost some saved time by watching movies which weren't good — but is that a difference to any other selection method?
 - We made an exception for the letter X and skipped it.<sup>[\[1\]](#note-1)</sup>

+We started on 15th February 2020 and made it through the alphabet by end of March 2020.
+That's a pace of
+<sup>25</sup>∕<sub>7</sub> = 3.5714 movies per week.

 Movies are a form of art.
 Let's keep it alive and diverse by watching movies which aren't edited to drive business metrics to new heights.